LTUC/amman-dotnet-401d2/Curriculum/Class01/Resources/Types.md

 C# offers many built in 'types' that allow you to identify what exactly you are working with in regards to an object, string, integer, boolean etc..

-Types are extrememly important in C# because everything essentially has a type.
+Types are extremely important in C# because everything essentially has a type.
 You have the ability to use a built in type, or create your own.
 As you get more familiar with the language, you begin to identify and use different types as needed a bit more naturally then when you start out.